BBM384-2021/bbm384-2022-demo-final-placeholder/README.md

 - Material UI

 ## Notes about the Repo
 Both front-end and back-end exists within this repo.
+  > In order to test front-end in your local, you need to
+  1. Clone the project in your working environment
-In order to test front-end in your local, you need to go inside the `placeholder-frontend` folder and call <br> `npm install`</br> in your terminal.
-This will download the necessary `node-modules` in your folder.
-Then you can safely run `npm start` to open the front-end in `localhost:XXXX` depending on your ports.
+  2. Navigate inside the `placeholder-frontend` folder
+  3. call `npm install` in your terminal: This will download the necessary `node-modules` in your folder
+  4. Then you can safely run `npm start` to open the front-end in `localhost:XXXX` depending on your ports.

 ## Authors